overdoseparsa/auth-service-fastapi/README.md

 5. **Alembic migrations** — schema is currently created via `Base.metadata.create_all`; proper migration management is needed before production deployment.

-6. **Logging** — `print()` debug statements are scattered through service and controller layers and need to be replaced with structured logging.
+6. **aio-Logging**  debug async  statements are scattered through service and controller layers and need to be replaced with structured logging sync.

 7. **Bulk user creation** — endpoint code is scaffolded but commented out.
+8. **Bulk Update creation** — endpoint code is scaffolded but commented out.
+9. **Stremming Response ** — for Scroll or RealTime User Retreive